abhi-pundir/Mini-Project-Sem-5/README.md

 # Mini-Project-Sem-5

+Question No.3
+This program works as an assembler for performing the conversion of assembly into machine code.

 The programs starts with "mainprogram.c".
 It imports 2 header files pass1.h and pass2.h.

 The program reads an "input.txt" file.
 "Optab.txt" stores the various operands used in the program, along with size of each operand and their hexadecimal code.